 For a flyer about reporting safety concerns that you can easily print and post around campus, see here!
-If you would like to submit an anonymous testimonial for us to post publicly, please use this form, message us on Instagram, or email us at email@example.com.
-If you would like union representation to file a grievance, please contact firstname.lastname@example.org.
+If any UO community memvers would like to submit an anonymous testimonial for us to post publicly, please email email@example.com or firstname.lastname@example.org, or message us on Instagram.
+If you would like union representation to file a grievance, please contact email@example.com.
 More details below!

 Read Oregon OSHA’s COVID-19 safety materials and guidelines here.